 - Windows Authentication

-If you have found yourself having the same problems as I have, I really hope that installing and configuring the stuff above helps you out.
+If you have the same problems as I have had with URL rewriting, I hope that installing and configuring the tools above helps you out.